Cherry-Machado/Cherry-Machado/README.md

 Hello, GitHub! 👋

-I'm Cherry MAchado, a student at Brigham Young University-Idaho interested in computer and web development.
+I'm Cherry Machado, a student at Brigham Young University-Idaho interested in computer and web development.
 Graduated in Public Relations and Higher University Technician in Computer Science.
 Web Developer.
 Trilingual (Spanish, English, Portuguese).
 Welcome to my GitHub profile!

 ## About Me